Burnsville Center: 2020s

-As of August 2020 there are approximately 90 stores and restaurants at Burnsville Center, and the Sears anchor store sits vacant.
-Gordman's filed for bankruptcy and their mini anchor site will soon be closed.
-In August 2020, CBL & Associates announced that Burnsville Center will go into foreclosure, as $64.5 million in loans is owed on the property, and they have been greatly affected by coronavirus-related shutdowns in 2020.
-The mall is expected to stay open.
+As of August 2020 there were approximately 90 stores and restaurants at Burnsville Center, and the Sears anchor store remained vacant.
+Gordman's filed for bankruptcy and their mini anchor was closed.
+In August 2020, CBL & Associates announced that Burnsville Center would go into foreclosure, as $64.5 million in loans was owed on the property.
+The facility was greatly affected by coronavirus-related shutdowns in 2020, but the mall remained open.
 The mall’s debt at auction was sold for $18 million in October 2020 to the Kohan Retail Investment Group.
-The auction did not included the JCPenney, Macy’s, or former Sears as they are separately owned.
-In February 2022, portions of the Burnsville Center that included Dick's Sporting Goods was purchased for $10.6 million by Pacific Square Burnsville LLC.
+The auction did not include the JCPenney, Macy’s, or former Sears as they are separately owned.
+In February 2022, portions of the Burnsville Center that included Dick's Sporting Goods was purchased for $10.6 million by Pacific Square Burnsville LLC and Marshall Nguyen.
+As of September 2023, Pacific Square and Wyn Group purchased the remaining portion of the mall, with the exception of the three anchor stores; and has plans of redevelopment.

+As of May 2023, the former Sears building sits vacant and dilapidated, and has been declared as a fire hazard by the City of Burnsville.

+As of October 2023, Kohan Retail Investment Group sold the mall to Pacifica Burnsville and Wyn Group.

+In January 2025, Macy's announced that its store at Burnsville Center would close in the first quarter of 2025.
+It closed in March 2025.

 Transit

 The mall is also used as a transportation stop in the region, with Minnesota Valley Transit Authority bus service linking the mall to other destinations.
 The MVTA bus stop at Burnsville Center is located near the former Sears automotive.